COASTAL RESEARCH Logo

 So what is the real reason for the damage at coastlines?
 Predominantly it is due to human interference.

-In the case of the Slapton Shingle Ridge we know that there have been several events in the last hundred and thirty years which have led to the current threats to its survival, and that of the Slapton Ley.
+In the case of the Slapton Shingle Ridge we know that there have been several events in the last hundred and thirty years which have led to the current threats to its survival, and that of Slapton Ley.
 Various records state that somewhere in the region of half a million tonnes of shingle were dredged from the nearshore zone near Hallsands, and taken to Devonport Dockyard to make concrete to build the quays.
 That was in the late 19th Century.
 One horrific night in 1917 so much shingle had been removed from the nearshore zone that the beach was lowered and wave damage caused loss of nearly thirty houses.
-The reduction of beach sediments had been noticed by residents at Hallsands fishing village and by local spokespeople.
-It was reported to government officials in the early 20th Century, but to no avail, and in 1917 the village was destroyed.

-Another event was in 1945 when the U.S. Army occupied a wide land area around Slapton.
+Another event was in 1943/1944 when the U.S. Army occupied a wide land area around Slapton.
 Farmers and residents were evacuated to other areas of South Devon.
 The American Army used Slapton beach for practice landings as a rehearsal for D-Day landings.
 Unfortunately, a tragedy occurred and many military lives were lost.
 The shingle ridge road was probably stiffened at that time with more hardcore and tarmac.
 Prior to that the road was certainly in place but had been used by local people with horses and carts for centuries.
 Dates for increased stiffening of the A379 road are unclear but the important consideration is that shingle ridges must be allowed to move during storm events.
+This movement is often described as Roll-Over, whereby storm waves throw some pebbles beyond the ridge summit and they remain on the landward side of the ridge permanently.
+Over many years this accumulation means the shingle ridge moves slowly inland.

-The shingle ridge has been migrating onshore naturally for the last eight or ten thousand years, following melting of the last Ice Age.
+The Slapton Shingle Ridge has been migrating onshore naturally for the last eight or ten thousand years, following melting of the last Ice Age.
 That's how Slapton Ley was created.

-Beach volume changes are a combination of both longshore and cross-shore processes.
-With four to ten wave cycles a minute, a great deal of movement can take place each day.
+Beach volume changes are a combination of both Longshore and Cross-Shore processes.
+With four to sixteen wave cycles a minute, a great deal of movement can take place each day.
 It all depends on weather, which controls wave energy, wave period and wave direction.
 Weather, unlike tides, is notoriously difficult to predict.

 Greater problems occur when coastal defence schemes place reflective structures on beaches attempting to convince local people that the structures will save their properties.
 Concrete, steel piling and even rock armouring all increase reflection of wave energy and lead to scour taking shingle into the nearshore zone.
 The engineers who build these structures fail to understand that they are building on a substrate of shingle and other sediments which are mobile.
 Given time or excessive energy the substrate moves.
 Recent video evidence clearly shows the consequences of reflected waves at Torcross.